 The Organization recognizes donated services that create or enhance the value of non-financial assets or require specialized skills which are provided by individuals possessing those skills and would typically need to be purchased if not provided by donation.
-For both years ended June 30, 2017 and 2016, the Organization received physician and nurse services valued at \$133,416.
+For both years ended June 30, 2018 and 2017, the Organization received physician and nurse services valued at \$133,416.
 This has been reflected in the statement of activities as a donation and in the statement of functional expenses as part of contract services.

 Beginning March 2017, the Organization received lobbying services from The Willis Group, LLC.
-The principal of The Willis Group, is a board member of the Organization.
-For the year ended June 30, 2017, the Organization received lobbying services valued at \$10,849.
+The principal of The Willis Group is a board member of the Organization.
+For the years ended June 30, 2018 and 2017, the Organization received lobbying services valued at \$36,000 and \$10,849, respectively.
 This has been reflected in the statement of activities as a donation and in the statement of functional expenses as part of contract services.